metro-smiles/asmp/README.md

 Please download the pre-processed Audio Separation in the Wild (ASIW) dataset from this [link](https://data.aifarms.org/files/links/6356f2a5e4b04f23bdc31bd5).
 Then, unzip it into the root directory where this repository is cloned.

 Then download the pre-computed pairwise Chamfer Distances and the object displacement vectors from this [link]().
 Make sure to put the Rectified_Frames folder under *<path to>/Audiocaps_Dataset/*.
-Merge the */audiocaps/dataset/* folder with that from the ASIW dataset link from above (if it exists).

 # Pre-trained Models
 The pre-trained models for this task may be downloaded from here: [link]()